open-telemetry/opentelemetry-collector-contrib/processor/transformprocessor/README.md

 | metric_statements | `resource`, `scope`, `metric`, and `datapoint` |
 | log_statements    | `resource`, `scope`, and `log`                 |

 `conditions` is a list comprised of multiple where clauses, which will be processed as global conditions for the accompanying set of statements.
+The conditions are ORed together, which means only one condition needs to evaluate to true in order for the statements (including their individual Where clauses) to be executed.

 ```yaml
 transform: